 - A 3D immersive experience of being in the battle of barnet where you may come across the Edward IV or Warwick the Kingmaker in the mist and fog of the battle

-- A wars of the roses short history of the politics of the age and what lead to battles being fought with yorkist and lancastarian victories
+- A wars of the roses short history of the politics of the age and what led to battles being fought with yorkist and lancastarian victories

 - Battle of Barnet room detailing the history of the battle, its tactics and battlefield finds from our digs

-- A weapons of the war of the roses room.
+- A weapons of the war of the roses room and harnesses of Edward IV and Warwick.

 - Welcome to the Court of Edward IV